General Secretary of the Labour Party: History

 Crucial to this period was the transformation of the party apparatus from an alternative centre of power to the parliamentary leadership (largely a product of the 1970s when the party conference repeatedly disowned government policy), to being more congruent with the leadership's ideas for progress.

-The roots of the transformation probably date back to the appointment of Peter Mandelson as the party's communication director in 1985, but under Blair (and Sawyer) rapidly accelerated.

 Margaret McDonagh became Labour's first Permanent female General Secretary in 1998.
 She had been a rising star and formidable organiser in the run-up to 1997, seen as the key party official responsible for the record landslide victory, but her fearsome style did not endear her to Party members and the left.
 Her handling of the candidate selection for the 2000 London mayoral election badly damaged her reputation.
 However, her formidable organisational skills contributed to a second victory in 2001.
 McDonagh left after the 2001 general election victory and was succeeded by David Triesman.
 The party moved in 2004 to appoint Matt Carter as the youngest-ever General Secretary.
 He resigned after less than two years following the less than convincing 2005 general election victory and was replaced in January 2006 by Peter Watt.
 Watt became embroiled in the funding scandals of 2007 and resigned soon after.

 In early 2008 David Pitt-Watson, a key Gordon Brown ally, was selected for the post under the banner of party finance reform, but never took up the post "for legal and financial reasons".
 The poor state of the party's finances following the decision by the leadership of the party to finance the General Election campaign in 2005 with loans meant that the auditors of the party had to inform him that his wealth, after a career partly in the City of London, would be at risk if the party did become bankrupt.
 Ray Collins was appointed in 2008, and was succeeded by Iain McNicol in 2011.
 McNicol resigned from the post in early 2018, citing a desire to "pursue new challenges".
 On 20 March 2018, Jennie Formby was appointed as the General Secretary effective from April 2018.
 She resigned on 4 May 2020, following the election of Keir Starmer as new Labour leader, saying "now we have a new leadership team it is the right time to step down".
+On 26 May 2020, David Evans was appointed as the General Secretary.
+This was following an allegedly close run between Evans, Starmer's preferred choice, and Byron Taylor, favoured by the Labour left.
+On 3 September 2024, Evans announced he would resign in later that month.
+On 17 September 2024, Hollie Ridley succeeded Evans as General Secretary.